Saturday, December 21, 2024

 Should Medical Doctors Be Required to Accept Medicare and Medicaid as a Condition of Licensure?

-By Donald H. Marks, MD PhD, FACP physician and scientist
+By Donald H. Marks, MD PhD, FACP physician scientist 3rd generation Veteran

 Medicare and Medicaid are two government programs that provide health coverage to millions of Americans.
 Medicare covers 67 million citizens ages 65 and over, as well as 8 million younger adults with certain chronic conditions or disabilities.
 Medicaid is a joint federal-state program that provides health insurance to low-income individuals and families.
 To date, 41 states (including DC) have adopted the Medicaid expansion, and as of June 2023, approximately 94 million persons are covered by Medicaid and Children’s Health Insurance Program CHIP.

-Having insurance coverage is not the same as having access to care, because not all doctors accept Medicare and Medicaid patients.
+Having insurance coverage is not the same as having access to care because not all doctors accept Medicare and Medicaid patients.
 Are you shocked, surprised or offended?
 According to a survey by the American Medical Association, in 2018, 90% of physicians accept new Medicare patients, while only 72% accepted new Medicaid patients.
 The main reasons cited for this discrepancy are the low reimbursement rates and the high administrative burden of dealing with these programs.
-I have faced this very frustrating situation in my own medical practice and in my own personal life as an over 65 medical patient, turned away by a large local hospital-affiliated orthopedic surgery group which does not accept Medicare.
+I have faced this very frustrating situation in my own medical practice and in my own personal life as an over 65 medical patient, turned away by a large local hospital-affiliated orthopedic surgery group and a large acute care outfit affiliated with the local referral hospital because they did not accept Medicare Advantage.

 Interesting discussion of medical equity and access to care, on Star Trek https://youtube.com/shorts/MNbADGu_0Z0?si=e3owA2sTyhy7GliE